rahmath28/my-portfolio/README.md

 - **React.js**: Core framework for building the portfolio.
 - **Tailwind CSS**: For rapid and responsive styling.
 - **Framer Motion**: Used for smooth animations and transitions.
+- **Form Spree**: Used for handling form submissions and sending data to your email without a server.
 - **Vite**: Lightning-fast build tool and development server.

 ## Live Demo